 What if disordered eating is combined with another mental health diagnosis?

 Don’t worry.
 Your therapist or counselor will work on healing every part of your mental health.
 This is why it is always a good idea to consider treatment from a professional mental health provider.

-What are some treatment options?
-Although treatments vary case to case, the best form of treatment for severe mental health diagnoses is psychiatric medication management.
-This treatment plan assumes a combination of therapy and counseling with a prescribed medication plan.
+Although treatments vary case to case, the best form of treatment for severe eating disorder diagnoses is psychiatric medication management.
+This treatment plan assumes a combination of eating disorder therapy and counseling with a prescribed medication plan.

 Source: American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, 5th Ed.
 Arlington, VA, American Psychiatric Association, 2013.